Carrier Air Wing One

 Carrier Air Wing One (CVW-1) is a United States Navy aircraft carrier air wing based at Naval Air Station Oceana, Virginia, with most of its various squadrons also home based at NAS Oceana.
 Additional squadrons are based at Naval Station Norfolk/Chambers Field, Virginia; Marine Corps Air Station Beaufort, South Carolina; Naval Air Station Whidbey Island, Washington; and Naval Air Station Jacksonville, Florida.

 Carrier Air Wing One is assigned to USS Harry S. Truman (CVN-75).

 Mission

 To conduct carrier air warfare operations and assist in the planning, control, coordination and integration of seven air wing squadrons in support of carrier air warfare including; Interception and destruction of enemy aircraft and missiles in all-weather conditions to establish and maintain local air superiority.
 All-weather offensive air-to-surface attacks, Detection, localization, and destruction of enemy ships and submarines to establish and maintain local sea control.
 Aerial photographic, sighting, and electronic intelligence for naval and joint operations.
 Airborne early warning service to fleet forces and shore warning nets.
 Airborne electronic countermeasures.
 In-flight refueling operations to extend the range and the endurance of air wing aircraft and Search and rescue operations.

 Subordinate units

-CVW-1 consists of five squadrons and one detachment.
+CVW-1 consists of eight squadrons and one detachment.